rvmn/Pleccer/README.md

 changes.
 This way we can ensure that nobody wastes their time and no conflicts arise in development.

 ## License and attribution
-Pleccer is licensed under the _GNU Affero General Public License, version 3_.
+SuperPleccer is licensed under the _GNU Affero General Public License, version 3_.
-Pleccer is based on SuperSlicer by supermerill.
+SuperPleccer is based on SuperSlicer by supermerill.

 SuperSlicer is licensed under the _GNU Affero General Public License, version 3_.
 SuperSlicer is based on PrusaSlicer by PrusaResearch.